koladilip/sigl-studio/docs/DOCUMENTATION_REVIEW.md

 - Deprecation policy

 ### 4. **Testing Guide** (NEW)
-- How to test SITL scripts
+- How to test SIGL scripts
 - Assertion syntax for tests
 - Visual regression testing
 - Performance benchmarking